 BFS will continue to effectively manage its operational and administrative procedures to reduce operating and administrative costs.
-In addition, the company will continue to offer innovative food, beverage and merchandise products to maintain its brand name as one of the leading coffee retail chains in Brunei.
+In addition, the company will offer innovative food and beverage products and merchandise to maintain its brand name as one of the leading coffee retail chains in Brunei.